Creating a social media marketing strategy in 7 easy steps

 There’s tons of content you can create—images, videos, blog posts, podcasts, ebooks, email courses, infographics, interviews—but the best type of content will depend on the network you’re on.
-It’s also a good idea to keep in mind the goals that you’ve set, and choose content that will align with those goals.
+It’s also a good idea to keep in mind the goals that you’ve set and chosen content that will align with those goals.

 Of course, you can choose to post multiple types of content.
 That’s why it’s important to create a content mix—an approximate percentage of posts you want to make to achieve specific marketing goals.
 For example, you may decide that you want 60% of your posts to inform, educate, or entertain your audience, 20% curated from other sources, and a further 20% directly promoting your brand.

 Another good idea would be to create a content calendar.
 With a content calendar, you’ll be able to plan and organize your content better.
-You can make sure that your posts are spaced out appropriately, and that you’re following your desired content mix.
+You can make sure that your posts are spaced out appropriately, and that you’re following your desired content mix of original content and curated content.
 Some tools come with a built-in calendar that you can use to save time by scheduling content in advance.

 7. Measure your success